Enforcement of out of state protective orders

 If you have a protective order from another state or Native American tribal court, your protective order is entitled to full faith and credit in Maryland.
 This means that Maryland courts and police have to enforce the order.
 You can also ask another state to enforce your Maryland protective order.

 The abuser is bound by terms and conditions of the order of protection and may be arrested and charged with violating the order and committing other substantive crimes wherever the abuser violates a valid order.
 It does not make any difference where the order was granted.
 The abuser must be arrested for a violation of an order of protection if the law of jurisdiction where the violation occurred requires an arrest.

-If an order of protection is valid in the issuing jurisdiction, it must be enforced in every other jurisdiction.
+Each state may handle things differently.
+Generally, if an order of protection is valid in the issuing jurisdiction, it must be enforced in every other jurisdiction.
 Some jurisdictions grant orders: